prometheus/docs/content/blog/2019-10-08-remote-read-meets-streaming.md

 In a similar way, within each series. we can also dynamically fetch each sample respectively via `SeriesIterator.Next`.

 With this contract, Prometheus can minimize allocated memory, because the PromQL engine can iterate over samples optimally to evaluate the query.
-In the same way TSDB, so Prometheus storage, can implement `SeriesSet` in a way that fetches the series optimally from blocks stored in the filesystem one by one, minimizing allocations.
+In the same way TSDB implements `SeriesSet` in a way that fetches the series optimally from blocks stored in the filesystem one by one, minimizing allocations.

 This is important for the remote read API, as we can reuse the same pattern of streaming using iterators by sending to the client a piece of the response in a form of few chunks for the single series.